hershey806/astronomy-projects-with-python/Lunar Crater Widths and Depths/README.md

-# Using Amateur Astronomy To Esimate the Width and Depth of Lunar Craters
+# Using Amateur Astronomy To Estimate the Width and Depth of Lunar Craters

 ## Overview of Project